Harry Fonseca

 1993 "Paintings and Works on Paper," The Fonseca Gallery, Santa Fe, NM

-1992 "Ceremonial Dance Figures of North Central California," California State Indian Museum, Sacramento
+1992 "Ceremonial Dance Figures of North Central California," California State Indian Museum, Sacramento,CA

 1992 "The Discovery of Gold and Souls in California," Crocker Art Museum, Sacramento, CA